 As a business owner, you will want to have employment practices liability coverage before you hire your first employee.

-All companies are vulnerable, whether small or huge, and even a groundless suit can cause major damage in financial resources, and time if the company is not covered by an Employment Practices Liability plan.
+All companies are vulnerable, whether small or huge, and even a groundless suit can cause major damage in financial resources and time if the company is not covered by an Employment Practices Liability plan.

-If you plan to have have one single employee or 5,000, you will want to look into employment practices liability insurance.
+Whether you plan to have have one employee or 5,000, you will want to look into employment practices liability insurance.
 Be sure to talk to your licensed insurance professional about what levels of EPL you should have.